alex-symes/tariff_port_data/README.md

 ---

 Note - Port to CBSA data was created with ChatGPT - may be less than perfect.
+This code is in the Port_to_CBSA.ipynb file.

 ---